femigab100/femigab100/README.md

 - 👋 Hi, I’m Oluwafemi Gabriel
-- 👀 I’m a Frontend Web Developer
+- 👀 I’m a Frontend Web Developer and a Data Scientist
-- 🌱 I’m working on improving my stacks....I've mastered HTML, CSS and Javascript
+- 🌱 I’m working on improving my stacks....I've mastered HTML, CSS and Javascript, Python, R, SQL.
 - 💞️ I’m looking to collaborate on different exciting projects
-- 📫 How to reach me ...I'm available on fb@sobowaleoluwafemigabriel, I'm @Desaint on Twitter
+- 📫 How to reach me ...I'm available on fb@sobowaleoluwafemigabriel, I'm @Desaint on Twitter.

 <!---
 femigab100/femigab100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.